-The first reliable evidence that playing cards were being used in Italy is from Florence in 1376, when a game called 'naibbe' is forbidden in a decree, with the implication that the game had only recently been introduced there.
+Early evidence that playing cards were being used in Italy comes from Florence in 1376, when a game called 'naibbe' is forbidden in a decree, with the implication that the game had only recently arrived there.
 This is followed in 1379 by another reference from Viterbo (in the vicinity of Rome) in which it is claimed that a new game called 'nayb' was introduced by a 'Saracen' (= Oriental, Arab or Muslim).
-From these examples we can infer that the game was still a novelty, perhaps only hearsay, and that it's name was still something of a mystery.
-However, quite soon playing cards did not meet with cordial approval from the church authorities, and they were demonised by preachers who urged that they be destroyed.
+We infer that the game was still a novelty, even it's name was still something of a mystery.
+However, quite soon playing cards did not meet with approval from the church authorities, and they were demonised by preachers who urged that they be destroyed.

-Italian-suited cards from the Venice area were probably the first ones to cross the Alps and Italian-suited trappola cards survived for some time in Austria, Silesia (Poland, Czech Republic and Germany) and the Balkans.
-The cards from Southern Italy, including Sicily, are closer in design to Spanish cards.
+Italian-suited cards from the Venice area were probably the first ones to cross the Alps and Italian-suited trappola cards survived for some time in Austria, Poland, Czech Republic, Germany and the Balkans.
+Cards from Southern Italy, including Sicily, are closer in design to Spanish cards.
 It is here that the Spaniards had come to Italy bringing with them their beloved playing cards and gambling habits.

 A specimen of XV century Italian cards shows that the suit symbols and court hierarchy were indeed very close to the Mamluk set, and have not changed much since then.
 One characteristic of early Italian cards is that the edges of the back paper, which had a pattern or design printed on it, were wrapped around the edges of the card thereby providing a border around the front.
 This artesanal method of production is more time-consuming but produces stiff and robust cards which handle and shuffle particularly well.
 Some early Spanish cards were also manufactured using this technique.